SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 They[ScumEvents,Sprint] are fixed length[Timebox] events[ScumEvents,Sprint] of one month[Timebox] or less to create consistency[ReduceComplexity].
 A new Sprint[ScumEvents,Sprint] starts immediately after the conclusion of the previous Sprint[ScrumEvents,order,ScumEvents,Sprint].

-All the work[PBI] necessary to achieve the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal], including Sprint Planning[ScumEvents,SprintPlanning], Daily Scrums[ScumEvents,DailyScrum], Sprint Review[ScrumEvents,SprintReview], and Sprint Retrospective[ScrumEvents,SprintRetrospective], happen within Sprints[ScumEvents,Sprint].
+All the work[ProductBacklogItem] necessary to achieve the Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal], including Sprint Planning[ScumEvents,SprintPlanning], Daily Scrums[ScumEvents,DailyScrum], Sprint Review[ScrumEvents,SprintReview], and Sprint Retrospective[ScrumEvents,SprintRetrospective], happen within Sprints[ScumEvents,Sprint].

 During the Sprint[ScumEvents,Sprint]:

-- No changes[ScrumPillars,Adaptation] are made that would endanger the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal];
+- No changes[ScrumPillars,Adaptation] are made that would endanger the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal];[Risk]
 - Quality does not decrease;
 - The Product Backlog[ScrumArtifacts,ProductBacklog] is refined[ScrumPillars,Adaptation] as needed; and,
 - Scope may be clarified and renegotiated[ScrumPillars,Adaptation] with the Product Owner[ScrumTeam,ProductOwner] as more is learned[Learn].

 Sprints[ScumEvents,Sprint] enable predictability[Forecast] by ensuring inspection[ScrumPillars,Inspection] and adaptation[ScrumPillars,Adaptation] of progress toward a Product Goal[ScrumArtifacts,ProductBacklog,Commitment,ProductGoal] at least every calendar month[Timebox].
-When a Sprint’s[ScumEvents,Sprint] horizon[Timebox] is too long[Timebox] the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] may become invalid, complexity may rise[ReduceComplexity], and risk may[Uncertainty] increase.
+When a Sprint’s[ScumEvents,Sprint] horizon[Timebox] is too long[Timebox] the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] may become invalid, complexity may rise[ReduceComplexity], and risk may[Uncertainty] increase.[Risk]
 Shorter[Timebox] Sprints[ScumEvents,Sprint] can be employed to generate more learning[Learn] cycles[Cadence] and limit risk of cost and effort to a smaller time frame[Timebox].
 Each Sprint[ScumEvents,Sprint] may be considered a short project.

 Various practices exist to forecast[Forecast] progress, like burn-downs[ExtendScrum,BurnDown], burn-ups[ExtendScrum,BurnUp], or cumulative flows[ExtendScrum].
 While proven useful, these do not replace the importance of empiricism[Empiricism].
-In complex environments, what will happen is unknown[Uncertainty].
-Only what has already happened may be used for forward-looking[Forecast] decision making.
+In complex environments, what will happen is unknown[Uncertainty].[Risk] Only what has already happened may be used for forward-looking[Forecast] decision making.

 A Sprint[ScumEvents,Sprint] could be cancelled if the Sprint Goal[ScrumArtifacts,SprintBacklog,Commitment,SprintGoal] becomes obsolete.